null

 1943 Steel Pennies: An Important Part of U.S. Numismatic History

-In the history of American numismatics, there are few coins that are more popular or well-known -- even outside the numismatic community – than the 1943 Lincoln steel pennies.
+In the history of American numismatics, few coins are more popular or well-known—even outside the numismatic community—than the 1943 Lincoln steel pennies.
 These zinc-coated steel cents are numismatic icons that any collector can afford.

 The Philadelphia Mint that had been making proof sets discontinued them to focus on coins needed for commerce since demand for those coins was soaring.
 The composition of nickels was changed from 1942 to 1945 to coins made partly of silver since nickel was needed for the war effort too.